a4/a4/doc/FAQ.md

 What is A4?
 -----------

-A4 is a file format for encapsulating Google's protobuf messages and a framework for efficiently processing them.
+A4 is a file format for encapsulating Google's protobuf messages.
+Protobuf messages are a simple and efficient way to encode structured data: http://code.google.com/p/protobuf/ A4 is also a framework for efficiently processing lots of protobuf messages.

-Reading and writing these files is provided by the `a4io` library, and there are other optional libraries which provide help with analysis: `a4atlas`, `a4hist`, `a4plot`, `a4process`, `a4root` and `a4store`.
+Reading and writing A4 files is provided by the `a4io` library, and there are other optional libraries which provide help with analysis: `a4atlas`, `a4hist`, `a4plot`, `a4process`, `a4root` and `a4store`.
 In addition, `a4store` can optionally be used by itself with CERN ROOT.